maziac/lagmeter/Docs/LagMeasurements.md

 Setup:
 1. The 'FastestJoystick' is connected via USB to the NUC (linux) system.
-It is used tp outut a signal.
+It is used to outut a signal.
 2. The USB-Joystick-under-test is connected to the NUC (linux) system.
 3. The 'inout' (InputOutput) program is started
 4. It will output a digital signal for each button press